-Child among 24 Palestinians wounded by Israeli army raid in Ramallah
+Child among 58 Palestinians wounded by Israeli army raid in Ramallah

 Israeli military uproots thousands of Palestinian olive trees in West Bank

-Witnesses on the ground said Israeli forces stormed a currency exchange shop in an area between Ramallah and el-Bireh, detaining at least three Palestinians while Israeli snipers positioned themselves on rooftops as troops stormed the central vegetable market area.
+Witnesses on the ground said Israeli forces stormed a currency exchange shop in an area between Ramallah and el-Bireh on Tuesday, detaining at least three Palestinians while Israeli snipers positioned themselves on rooftops as troops stormed the central vegetable market area.

-A 71-year-old man and four other people were also wounded in the head, face, abdomen and neck by rubber-coated steel bullets.
+PRCS said eight people were hit with live bullets, 14 were struck with rubber-coated steel bullets – including a 71-year-old elderly man – and five were wounded by shrapnel.

+Another 31 Palestinians also suffered from tear gas inhalation, including two pregnant women.

 BREAKING: Israeli occupation soldiers fire a stun grenade into a shop, sparking fear among civilians, during their ongoing raid into downtown Ramallah. pic.twitter.com/HvKiGdOHyF